The Queen of Peace

 June 2nd, 2017 - "My children, be ready.
 This time is a turning point"

 August 2nd, 2017 - "When my Son comes to the earth anew, He will look for love in your hearts"

 November 25th, 2017 - "live in grace and the expectation of your personal meeting with Him"

 January 2nd, 2000 - "At this great and holy time in which you have entered..."

-14 messages to Mirjana from February 2nd 1990 until 2005 added
+- 14 messages to Mirjana from February 2nd 1990 until 2005 added

 Messages at the moment are given at

-least at the 2nd and 25th of the month and at March 18th, June 25th and December 25th
+least the 2nd of the month 9 AM, 25th of the month 6.40

+PM and March 18th, June 25th and December 25th in the

 Medjugorje.eu does not bring rumours